Adventures in Machine Learning

 cosmetics_df = pd.read_csv(‘cosmetics_dataset.csv’)

-# accessing the first row using iloc
+# Accessing the entire first row using iloc

 first_row = cosmetics_df.iloc[0]